ryphon/zomboid-k8s/README.md

 ## Support

 None.
-I'm not really here to help you, this is just how I did it.
+I'm not here to help you, this is how I did it.

+## todo
+- helm-itize
+- formalize flux meta links into this repo
+- automate backup scripts to something like b2 idk